 Intervention: Help a loved one overcome addiction

-It can be challenging to help a loved one struggling with alcoholism, drug problems, an eating disorder or other destructive behavior.
+It's challenging to help a loved one struggling with any type of addiction.
 Sometimes a direct, heart-to-heart conversation can start the road to recovery.
-But when it comes to addiction, a more focused approach is often needed.
+But when it comes to addiction, the person with the problem often struggles to see it and acknowledge it.
+A more focused approach is often needed.
 You may need to join forces with others and take action through a formal intervention.

 What is an intervention?